NVIDIA-Omniverse/usd-plugin-samples/README.md

 If you set these options to `false`, make sure you have the right content in those files such that USD will load your schema.

 The options above are enough to generate schema code and (optionally) build files.
 Even if your schema is codeless, build files will be generated in order to configure the `plugInfo.json` file and get the resources (`plugInfo.json` and `generatedSchema.usda`) in the right target directory.
-Once the code and build files have been generated, it is up to the user to build the files using their chosen build system (e.g., `repo_build`, `cmake`, etc.).
+Once the code and build files have been generated, it is up to the user to build the files using their chosen build system (e.g., `cmake`, `premake`, `repo_build` for NVIDIA-projects, etc.).
 After everything has been built, a second run of `repo_usd` is required to get the `plugInfo.json` file configured properly in the target directory.
 The next section describes this process.

 ### Configuring the plugInfo.json File